fledge-iot/fledge/docs/processing_data.rst

 .. note::

-   As of version 3.0 the graphical, flow editor will be the default user interface mode.
+   As of version 3.0 the graphical flow editor will be the default user interface mode.
 The previous interface is still available and may be selected by turning off the flow editor in the Settings menu.

 Adding A Pipeline
 ~~~~~~~~~~~~~~~~~

-Adding a pipeline, in for example the south, is done by navigating to the *South* menu item, a page will appear that shows all of the current south service, or pipeline, that have been configured.
+Adding a pipeline, in for example the south, is done by navigating to the *South* menu item.
+A page will appear that shows all of the current south service, or pipeline, that have been configured.

 +--------------+
 | |flow_south| |